CredHub Credential Types

 admin-password=<<span>%=</span> p("admin-password") %>

 CredHub and BOSH are integrated to provide the option of generating the required credential values on deployment.
-You can define these generation parameters in the deployment manifest under the variables
+You can define these generation parameters in the deployment manifest file in the variables section, as shown in the following example:

 ---